 Bill 75 is too long to reproduce here.
-The official version of the bill will be available soon on the legislature’s website.
+The official version of the bill is available via the legislature’s website.
 The key features of the bill are:

 - The bill imposes a four-year professional agreement that expires July 31, 2019.
 Because a professional agreement is being imposed, any strike action will be illegal as soon as the bill passes.